rishwanthvallala/glitter/README.md

-# Your Django Project Name
+# Glitter - A Django Web Application

-This is a Django web application that allows users to share posts, follow other users, and like posts.
-Hosted [here](https://rishwanthvallala.pythonanywhere.com/)
+Glitter is a Django-based web application that empowers users to share posts, follow other users, and appreciate the content they come across.
+Experience the magic of Glitter by visiting our hosted [demo](https://rishwanthvallala.pythonanywhere.com/).

 ## Table of Contents